david-hrnndz/ISP/README.md

 # Introduction to Stochastic Processes
-Some code that I use to solve exercises in the course.
+Some code that I use to solve exercises in the course Introduction to Stochastic Processes at UNIPD.